mm80843/T3.5/docs/Benef/PBN__Benef_342.md

 ## Articles mentionning this Benefit

 * [Air Disinfection for Airborne Infection Control with a Focus on COVID-19: Why Germicidal UV is Essential†](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_66.md)

+## Name of the Benefit

+Mechanical ventilation systems can effectively dilute and remove infectious particles in room air, reducing the risk of transmission and improving indoor air quality.